abregado/champions-combat/_chapters/rules.md

 # Phases
 ## Draw Phase
-Choose to discard or keep each remaining Action card from last round.
+Choose to discard or keep each remaining Action card from the last round.

-Reshuffle discarded Action cards into their owners Action decks
+Combine your discard pile with your deck.

-Players fill their hands to 4 Action cards.
+Reshuffle discarded Action cards into their owner's Action decks Players fill their hands to 4 Action cards.

 ## Initiative Phase